moderndatacompany/dataos.info/docs/interfaces/bifrost_new/use_cases.md

 ## How to grant a use case to a role?

-Granting a use-case to a role follows the same steps as [granting a use-case to a user](../bifrost_new/users.md#how-to-grant-a-use-case-to-a-user)but instead of navigating to users, you'll go to roles and select any existing role.
+Granting a use-case to a role follows the same steps as [granting a use-case to a user](../bifrost_new/users.md#how-to-grant-a-use-case-to-a-user) but instead of navigating to users, you'll go to roles and select any existing role.
 Let's demonstrate this process by adding a use case named “Minerva Cluster Access" to the  `role:id:testrole`

 1. Navigate to Roles and select the "test role".
 2. Navigate to the grants section.
 Click on the "Grant Use-Case" button.